The 2025 State of User Research by UserInterviews revealed some pretty disheartening conclusions:

 Sharing insights

-Icing on the cake: advanced use-case ready built-in surveys
+Icing on the cake: advanced, use-case-ready surveys

 Researchers run surveys for a variety of reasons.